Mining in Australia: Coal mining

 Coal is mined in every state of Australia except South Australia.
-It is used to generate electricity and is exported.
-54% of the coal mined in Australia is exported, mostly to eastern Asia.
-In 2000/01, 258.5 million tonnes of coal was mined, and 193.6 million tonnes exported, rising to 261 million tonnes of exports in 2008–09.
-Coal also provides about 85% of Australia's electricity production.
-Australia is the world's leading coal exporter.
+Australia is one of the world's major coal producers and exporters, ranking fourth in production (after China, India and the United States) and second in exports (after Indonesia).
+While most Australian coal is exported, coal was also used to generate 28.7% of Australia's total primary energy supply in 2021.

+Copper Mining

+Australia is a significant global producer of copper, ranking as the sixth-largest copper-producing nation in 2023.
+Major copper operations include Olympic Dam in South Australia and Mount Isa in Queensland.
+In recent years, there has also been a rise in copper-gold exploration activity by ASX-listed junior companies, particularly in Queensland, including QMines, Carnaby Resources, and Hammer Metals.

 Uranium mining

 Uranium mining in Australia began in the early 20th century in South Australia.
-At 2016 Australia contained 29% of the world's defined uranium resources.
+In 2016, Australia contained 29% of the world's defined uranium resources.
 The three largest uranium mines in the country are Olympic Dam, Ranger Uranium Mine and Beverley Uranium Mine.
 Future production is expected from Honeymoon Uranium Mine and the planned Four Mile Uranium Mine.

 Natural gas

 Based on 2008 CSIRO report, Australia estimated to have stranded gas reserves with about 140 trillion cubic feet or enough to fulfil the needs of a city with one million people for 2,800 years.